Assistant Professor (Teaching) of Spatial Sciences and Director of Undergraduate Studies

 - 1998: B.A., Biology, Amherst College

-Laura C. Loyola, Ph.D., is Lecturer of Spatial Sciences and Director of Undergraduate Studies in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts and Sciences.
+Laura C. Loyola, Ph.D., is an Assistant Professor (Teaching) of Spatial Sciences and Director of Undergraduate Studies in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts and Sciences.

 Her research is in the behavioral ecology and conservation of the Tana River red colobus (Procolobus rufomitratus).
 She investigates the behavioral observations and spatiotemporal analyses on the relationship between habitat quality and metabolizable energy for endangered species in its natural habitat, which have consequences for wildlife conservation and forest management.
 She uses geographic information science (GIS) and remote sensing techniques to achieve applied conservation goals on a broad scale.